m-milde/design-tokens-manager/DTMC/README.md

 - **Color Picker Issues**: Verify browser console for color conversion errors
 - **Drag & Drop Not Working**: Ensure you're dragging from the correct area (handle vs content)
 - **Bubble Jumping**: Should be fixed in v4.3, check console for rendering errors
+- **Groups Not Loading**: Check that JSON file contains groups array and node references are valid
+- **Canvas Position Not Restored**: Verify JSON contains panOffset and zoomLevel properties
+- **Export Issues**: Check browser console for export errors and ensure all data is valid

 ### **Browser Compatibility**
 - **Modern Browsers**: Chrome, Firefox, Safari, Edge (latest versions)